 If your child is receiving unwanted communications from another Twitter user, we generally recommend that he or she block that user and end any communication.
 Ending communication with bullies shows them that you are not willing to engage with them, and often they lose interest.
 It also demonstrates to others that your child is not involved in similar behavior and that he or she is acting against bullying.

 Many bullying or harassment issues online usually start from problems offline.
 Blocking prevents a user from following your child’s Tweets and can minimize incentives to persist in the bullying conduct online.
 This help page on blocking shows you how to block other users.
 Twitter believes that bullying is a serious issue and we have provided all users with the ability to block other users.

 That said, since online harassment is usually rooted in "real world" relationships, blocking another user is sometimes just a temporary fix.
 Determined bullies may create new accounts on Twitter and other social media services, so sometimes it is more helpful to deal with the person or issue offline by working with school officials, the bully’s parents, or other local authorities.

 How Do I Protect my Kids on Twitter?

 Talking with your children about their online activities is one of the best ways you can keep them safe.
 Being able to maintain an ongoing, positive conversation with them about social networking experiences online and offline may make them more likely to talk to you when uncomfortable or potentially unsafe online situation come up.
-Check out our Twitter Basics section of the Help Centre for more on how to set up and use a Twitter account.

 Following someone on Twitter means that you are subscribing to their Tweets as a Follower.
 When you follow another user, their updates will appear in your home timeline.
 That person also has permission to send you private Tweets, called direct messages.
 If you follow @JuneClippers, you'll get their updates on your homepage when you log in, as shown below: